bluekeyes/pico-12vrgb-hid-controller/README.md

 ## Limitations

-The hardware is only tested with Windows 11 and the included CLI.
-The CLI does not yet support other platforms.
-The firmware has not been verified with other implementations of the HID Lighting and Illumination spec.
+The hardware is only tested on Windows 11, using both the Dynamic Lighting feature and the included CLI.
+The CLI does not support other platforms yet.

 ## License